 One of the five "Loew's wonder theaters," the Loew's Jersey Theater was designed by George and C.W.
 Rapp for theater chain owner Marcus Loew, one of the founders of MGM Studios.
 An entertainment entrepreneur, Loew claimed, "I don't sell tickets to movies . . .
 I sell tickets to theaters" (quoted in Deering).
 He was also the founder of MGM Studios.
 The lavishly decorated Jersey City theater cost over $2 million and opened on September 28, 1929, a month before the stock market crash.
-The Loew's Corporation installed a Robert Morton Wonder Organ in the Jersey City theater and four others in Brooklyn, Bronx, Queens, and Manhattan.
+The Loew's Corporation installed a Robert Morton Wonder Organ in the Jersey City theater and four other theaters in Brooklyn, Bronx, Queens, and Manhattan.

-Loew's theater is constructed in Baroque style, with terra cotta façade and "French curve" marquee, and overlooks Journal Square.
+Loew's theater is constructed in Baroque style, with a terra cotta façade and "French curve" marquee, and overlooks Journal Square.
 On top of the building is a clock tower with a Seth Thomas clockwork mechanism.
 It has a mechanical life-size statue of St. George on horseback that slays the dragon at fifteen-minute intervals, marked by the tolling of bells.
 In the evening, a red bulb in the dragon's mouth adds to the drama of the event.
 The figures are copper and bronze set within a terra cotta cupola that frames the statues.
 As part of the theater's renovation, the clock was removed in 1999 and repaired by David Morgan at the Antique Clock Gallery in Lebanon, NJ; it was reinstalled in 2001.
 The clock tower has also been restored.